gbalslevn/Hotstone/testList.md

 - **OK** the first card needs to cost a maximum of 1 mana
 - **OK** the second card needs to cost a maximum of 2 mana
 - **OK** the Third card needs to cost a maximum of 4 mana

+EpsilonStone Tests
+- **OK** Findus heroType is french chef
+- **OK** When redwine power is used a minion looses 2 health
+- **OK** When pasta is used a random minion on Peddersens field increases attack by 2.

+Jeff
+- Skal man tjekke om der er et kort på ens field før pasta heroPower bruges?
+(Attack stiger med 2 for random minion).